RogerAngell99/LineOfSight/README.md

 # Line Of Sight
-RuneLite plugin that shows the player's line of sight..
+RuneLite plugin that shows the player's line of sight.

 ## Version
 Current version: **2021.11.1**